What are Competencies and Why Does an Organization Need Them?

 capturing distinct competencies to ensure employee trainings align with the goals of the enterprise.

 Competency management enables team members to not only prove they are competent in their current role but that they continually improve their knowledge, skills, and behavior, all the while addressing their individual learning styles.

 And as Laci Loew wrote in TrainingMag.com, “Effective and automated competency management creates a real-time and predictive inventory of the capability of any workforce.”

 Competency management software can help assist your employees to improve their skills and morale.
 This progress will lead to less turnover, greater organizational efficiency, and increased profits for your business.

 In summary, if your business wants to help your employees progress, develop programs that advance your organization’s goals, and have evidence that your staff can perform their jobs not just in theory, but in real world situations, then it is time for you to try a competency management software system.
 We offer a solution called the Competency Manager which was made to solve this need.
-If you have an LMS and are unhappy with your training program, or simply want to add the benefits of competency management, we’d love to give a demo today.
+If you have an LMS and are unhappy with your training program, or simply want to add the benefits of competency management, click here to learn about our product, or fill out the form below to schedule a demo today!